zhangwanlin0728/docs-v2/content/influxdb/cloud-iox/sql/SQL-reference.md

 SELECT "location","water_level"
 FROM "h2o_feet"
 ```
+{{% /note %}}

 In some cases, however, using single quotes and misquoting identifiers will return inaccurate results.
 To avoid this, it is recommended that you double quote identifiers.

-Regarding case sensitivity:

-- Unquoted identifiers **are not** case sensitive.
+Unquoted identifiers **are not** case sensitive.
 When a table is created, the case of a column is automatically stored in lowercase **unless** the column name is quoted.
 The column name `pH` must be quoted in order to preserve the lowercase p and uppercase H.

 The following query will return an error if the measurement `h2o-pH` and the field `pH` are not double quoted: